DomeniqueRosa/DomeniqueRosa.github.io/newsletter-sign-up-with-success-message-main/README-template.md

-# Frontend Mentor - FAQ accordion solution
+# Frontend Mentor - Newsletter sign-up form with success message solution

-This is a solution to the [FAQ accordion challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz).
+This is a solution to the [Newsletter sign-up form with success message challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents